JONGHYEOK667/CarND-Behavioral-Cloning-P3/P4_writeup.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model was transformed based on the model by Nvidia.
+[Reference](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)

+In the pre-processing part, define the ROI area using the cropping layer.
+And, image array is normalized through the lambda layer

+In the feature extraction part, five convolution layers using relu activation is connected sequentially.

+Finally, in the regression part, the steering value is finally predicted using 4 fully cennected layers.

 #### 2. Attempts to reduce overfitting in the model